 Infrared vs. Heated Diode Leak Detectors

-Every HVAC/R tech needs an electronic leak detector nowadays and with HFC refrigerants getting more and more commonplace a VERY sensitive electronic leak detector.
-There are three types we often see but let's toss out the corona discharge leak detector right off the top.
+Every HVAC/R tech needs an electronic leak detector nowadays, and with HFC refrigerants getting more and more commonplace, every HVAC/R tech needs a VERY sensitive electronic leak detector.
+We often see three types, but let's toss out the corona discharge leak detector right off the top.
 It just picks up too many other types of chemicals to be useful and can easily result in false positives.
-This leaves the heated diode (or Pentode in the case of Tif) and the Infrared.
+That leaves the heated diode (or Pentode in the case of Tif) and the infrared.

-- Heated diode can give false positives from some other substances
+- A heated diode can give false positives from some other substances.

-- The sensors last longer than heated diode
+- The sensors last longer than the heated diode.

 - Infrared detectors compare samples to one another for detection.
-This means that the probe generally must be moved continuously to work properly.
-This can make pinpointing the leak more tricky.
+That means that the probe generally must be moved continuously to work properly.
+That can make pinpointing the leak more tricky.

 - It can be more difficult to get a sense of the size of the leak because they are constantly recalibrating (in my experience).

-As is true in many things, you get what you pay for, so you should expect to pay $250- $550 for a good quality leak detector.
-If you stick with a quality brand and read up on the technology and sensitivity specs beforehand you will generally be in good shape with either a heated diode or a infrared leak detector.
+As is true in many things, you get what you pay for, so you should expect to pay $250-550 for a good-quality leak detector.
+If you stick with a quality brand and read up on the technology and sensitivity specs beforehand, you will generally be in good shape with either a heated diode or an infrared leak detector.